-The pronounced effect of treosulfan on primitive and committed hematopoietic stem cells and its immunosuppressive effects have demonstrated in allogeneic murine transplant models.51 At doses 80-88% lower than those used for humans in clinical trials, treosulfan was at least effective busulfan as in depleting hematopoietic cell subsets (Figure 3).
+The pronounced effect of Treosulfan on primitive and committed hematopoietic stem cells and its immunosuppressive effects have been demonstrated in allogeneic murine transplant models.
+At doses 80-88% lower than those used for humans in clinical trials, Treosulfan was at least as effective as busulfan in depleting hematopoietic cell subsets (Figure 3).
 Treosulfan was capable of inducing full donor engraftment immune tolerance and across major histocompatibility complex (MHC) barriers.
-Marrow suppression is the limiting toxicity for conventional chemotherapy with treosulfan at doses over 10 g/m2.
-With autologous stem cell rescue, the treosulfan dose could be escalated up to 47 g/m2 before dose-limiting toxicity including mucositis, diarrhea, dermatitis or metabolic acidosis was observed.57 Some initial phase I/II studies of treosulfan-containing regimens for allogeneic HCT conducted in Europe and the United States are summarized above.
-Overall, hundreds of patients with malignant and non-malignant diseases have been conditioned with treosulfan-containing regimens in preparation for allogeneic HCT.
+Marrow suppression is the limiting toxicity for conventional chemotherapy with Treosulfan at doses over 10 g/m.
+With autologous stem cell rescue, the Treosulfan dose could be escalated up to 47 g/m before dose-limiting toxicity including mucositis, diarrhea, dermatitis or metabolic acidosis was observed.
+Some initial phase I/II studies of Treosulfan-containing regimens for allogeneic HCT conducted in Europe and the United States are summarized above.
+Overall, hundreds of patients with malignant and non-malignant diseases have been conditioned with Treosulfan-containing regimens in preparation for allogeneic HCT.

-Figure 3: Survival of different cobblestone area-forming cells (CAFC) subsets remaining in the femoral bone marrow after treatment with different doses of busulfan and treosulfan.
+Figure 3: Survival of different cobblestone area-forming cells (CAFC) subsets remaining in the femoral bone marrow after treatment with different doses of busulfan and Treosulfan.
 Error bars=95% CI.